BigBrotherPersonalRepo/Projects/PythonTestsUI/README.txt

 Running:
 ========
-- test can be runned with from main project folder with command: python test.py
+- test can be runned with from main project folder with command: "pytest -v -s {path to repo with tests}"

 Result:
 =======